BCG-X-Official/facet/README.md

     ```"""fit the model"""```

-- Phrases that are not full sentences should not be capitalised and should not end
+- Single-phrase parameter and property descriptions should not be capitalised and should
- with punctuation:
+ not end with punctuation:

      ```
     :param color_fg: the foreground color